fagdogboy/frostengine/README.md

-# crapengine!!!
+# frostengine!!!

- i mean the title says it all xd. its single threaded, but still performs pretty well.
+ WIP wip wiiiip argh.
+It works, its single threaded, but still performs pretty well ngl.

  its written in plain cpp20 and x11 to draw indiviual pixels to a window. the rest is entirely made from scratch.